telehash/TMesh/TMesh.md

 The discovery epoch is used as a `PING` for both motes, with each of them transmitting their ping knocks containing offers.
 Since they will both be using the same PHY channel, if possible they should first listen for a transmission in progress before sending another offer to minimize interference.

-The discovery ping knocks must always have a random 64 byte payload.
+The discovery ping knocks must always have a random 64 byte payload so that even if the secret is known, it is not possible for a third party to determine if the knock was a ping or not.
 It is also always set to window sequence 0 so that the PHY is stable since the time of the windowing is not.

 Once one ping knock has been both sent and received the mote may then derive a compatible `BASE` epoch and send a knock on it or listen for other base knocks.